benjaminspringer98/dab-project-i/REFLECTION.md

 - Alluding to lecture 3: Instead of passing the complete test code into the message broker (Redis), a reference to the test code (field of db table programming_assignments) could be passed
-- instead of short polling, websockets could be used
+- instead of short polling, which could spam the server with too many requests, if the interval is too small, websockets could be used
 - some endpoints send unnecessary data, when e.g. only the assignment id would be needed.
-Reducing the amount of data passed would also increase the performance
+Reducing the amount of data passed would increase the performance